 Specifically, although the PlayStation Portal's completion until launch is still more than a month away, it seems that this device is attracting quite a lot of attention, especially in Japan.

-As shared on Twitter by @Genki_JPN , pre-orders for the PlayStation Portal, which was available from September 29, have sold out across all online retailers in Japan, including Amazon, the Sony Store, and more.
+As shared on Twitter by @Genki_JPN , pre-orders for the PlayStation Portal, which was available from September 29, have sold out across all online retailers in Japan, including Amazon, the Sony Store, and many others.
 The handheld console costs 29,980 yen in Japan (equivalent to $199.99).
 It will be released worldwide on November 15.

 PlayStation Portal pre-orders out of stock at many retailers